Rajarshirexx/Rajarshirexx/Readme.md

 ---

-## 📈 My Goals for 2025
+## 📈 My Goals for 2026

 - Build production-ready MERN apps
-- Master DSA for placements
+- Master DSA for growth, take a new cyber security course.
 - Improve system design basics
 - Contribute to open-source
 - Land a solid Web Developer role